-Amounts included in restricted cash represent amounts pledged as collateral for letters of credit required for security deposits on the Company's leased facilities and credit cards.
-These amounts are classified as restricted cash (current and non-current) in the Company's consolidated balance sheets.
+Amounts included in restricted cash represent amounts pledged as collateral for letters of credit required for security deposits on the Company's leased facilities.
+These amounts are classified as restricted cash in the Company's consolidated balance sheets.

 Property and equipment